gediminas-skvarnavicius/gediminas-skvarnavicius/README.md

 # Hi there! 👋 I'm [Gediminas]

 ## About Me
-Certainly!
-Here's a revised version with improved punctuation:

-"I am a Chemical Engineering PhD and an aspiring data scientist.
-After years of research in molecular biophysics, I found a passion for data science and decided to pivot my career towards it to explore new challenges and opportunities."
+I am a Chemical Engineering PhD and an aspiring data scientist.
+After years of research in molecular biophysics, I found a passion for data science and decided to pivot my career towards it to explore new challenges and opportunities.

 ## 🚀 My Journey into Data Science
 - 🔬 **Background:** PhD in Chemical Engineering with a focus on molecular biophysics.